 Above, we have delved into things you should never do with daily contact lenses.
 Fortunately, if you do make a mistake, you can remove the lens and replace it with a fresh one.
 The few dollars you might save by not opening a new pack aren't worth the damage a mistake can cause.

-If you have any questions or are interested in finding out more about contact lenses, contact Bandon and Coquille Vision Center in Bandon today.
+If you have any questions or are interested in finding out more about contact lenses, contact Bandon & Coquille Vision Center and Eye Center of Gold Beach in Bandon today.
 Dr. Anthony Grillo will be happy to explain how to care for your eyes and maintain your vision.